-A first step to increase accountability is for your executive team agree on a company Talent Philosophy.
+A first step to increase accountability is for your executive team to agree on a company Talent Philosophy.
 A Talent Philosophy is the executive team’s view about the best way to manage Talent to achieve the strategy.
-It sets clear direction for how leaders will manage performance, behaviors, transparency, etc., and includes a specific section on accountability.
+It sets a clear direction for how leaders will manage performance, behaviors, transparency, etc., and includes a specific section on accountability.
 The Talent Philosophy will help you to both define accountability and communicate its importance.

 Next, conduct and report the results of your Accountability Audit.
 Your results should provide compelling direction for where and how to turn up the accountability dial in your organization.
 Share the results with your line executives, get their insights about how they’d like to enforce accountability and ask which measures they’d support.

 Let’s take advantage of the recent strong progress in Talent Management and ensure that companies extract the true power from their process and mindset changes.
 The Accountability Ladder is a simple but powerful tool you can use to drive insights, awareness and action.